Good-Enough LLM Obfuscation (GELO): Introduction

 Our primary target deployment is a mixed cluster with a small number of confidential GPUs (e.g., H200 with TEE support)~\cite{nvidia_confidential_computing} and a larger pool of non-confidential accelerators (e.g., L40S).
 Privacy requirements disallow running plaintext hidden states on the L40S, yet relying solely on H200s for full inference would cap cluster throughput.
 We therefore seek a protocol that keeps sensitive data inside TEEs while still letting the L40S execute most of the heavy linear algebra.

 To this end, we introduce the Good Enough LLM Obfuscation (GELO) protocol.
 GELO is a hybrid design: it executes most transformer operations inside a Trusted Execution Environment (TEE), while offloading only the most expensive matrix multiplications in self-attention, namely the Query (Q), Key (K), and Value (V) projections, to an untrusted accelerator.
 For each batch, GELO applies a fresh secret invertible linear transform $A$ to hidden states $H$ before offload.
 The accelerator computes projections on the mixed data $U = A H$, and the TEE applies $A^{-1}$ to recover the exact result.
 Because $A$ is never reused, the attacker faces a single-batch Blind Source Separation (BSS) problem.
-Our experiments show that the added mixing/unmixing cost is modest (around $20$--$30\%$ overhead) relative to insecure offloading.
+Our controlled microbenchmarks show that the added mixing/unmixing computation is modest, while our remote prototype shows that end-to-end latency is dominated by systems integration and transport overheads.

-Our key contributions are: \begin{itemize} \item \textbf{The GELO Protocol:} We introduce and formalize the Good Enough LLM Obfuscation (GELO) algorithm, a lightweight protocol for offloading LLM projection computations to an untrusted accelerator without revealing the underlying hidden states. \item \textbf{Leakage and identifiability analysis:} We identify key leakage channels (e.g., Gram-matrix invariants under orthogonal mixing) and provide an identifiability-based security argument: per-batch non-identifiability up to an unknown invertible transform, and no cross-batch information gain under fresh, independent mixing. \item \textbf{Attack evaluation and efficiency:} We empirically evaluate anchor-based and general BSS/ICA attacks under this threat model, and quantify performance overhead, showing that GELO offloads a large fraction of linear-algebra cost (e.g., $\approx 76\%$ in a typical Llama~2 7B configuration) with modest overhead on the trusted side. \end{itemize}
+Our key contributions are: \begin{itemize} \item \textbf{The GELO Protocol:} We introduce and formalize the Good Enough LLM Obfuscation (GELO) algorithm, a lightweight protocol for offloading LLM projection computations to an untrusted accelerator without revealing the underlying hidden states. \item \textbf{Leakage and identifiability analysis:} We identify key leakage channels (e.g., Gram-matrix invariants under orthogonal mixing) and provide an identifiability-based security argument: per-batch non-identifiability up to an unknown invertible transform, and no cross-batch information gain under fresh, independent mixing. \item \textbf{Attack evaluation and efficiency:} We empirically evaluate anchor-based, BSS/ICA, and transformer-based learned recovery attacks under this threat model, and quantify both compute-side overhead and unoptimized end-to-end prototype overhead, showing that GELO's core operations are lightweight while production latency depends on serving-runtime integration. \end{itemize}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:background} (Background and Related Work) reviews related work in cryptographic, obfuscation-based, and TEE-assisted private inference.
 Section~\ref{sec:gelo} (The GELO Protocol: Method and Implementation) provides a detailed description of our protocol.
 Section~\ref{sec:experiments} (Experiments) presents an analysis of performance and security properties.
 We also analyze what information about hidden states is leaked by accelerator-visible observables under GELO, and characterize the conditions under which an attacker could invert the mixing.
 Section~\ref{sec:security} (Security Analysis and Identifiability) concludes and outlines directions for future work.